hpe-storage/scod/docs/learn/persistent_storage/index.md

 ```

 !!!
 Note
     We set **hpe-standard** `StorageClass` as default using the annotation `storageclass.kubernetes.io/is-default-class: "true"`.
-To learn more about configuring a default `StorageClass`, see [Default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/).
+To learn more about configuring a default `StorageClass`, see [Default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) on [kubernetes.io](https://kubernetes.io).

 ### Creating a PersistentVolumeClaim